Adding a vertical line or marker to a chart in Power BI

 Data looks like below:

 The user wants a marker, ideally a line to point those events on the chart.
-I cannot think of an out the box option, but there are some workarounds.
+I can't think of an out the box option, but there are some workarounds.
 Let’s look at adding a line using Combo Chart.
 This chart clearly shows events as bars and tooltips can define what kind of event it was.
 I would prefer to change the bar width.
 It’s a bar; it’s not exactly a line; however, it fits for the purpose.

 Next using Markers:

-With latest Power BI update, we can set line stroke width to zero.
+With latest Power BI update, We can set line stroke width to zero.
 So I decided to use that feature to highlight the events on the chart.
 It’s a simple Line Chart with one axis and two values.
 One value is to show the Value column and other to show Count of Event.
 My chart looks like this:

 Then I decreased Stoke width to 0 and increased Marker size to 16.
 Now the chart looks like this:

-Tooltip don’t make much sense, but by using new report tool tip pages functionality we can have much more helpful and user-friendly tooltip like below:
+Tooltip don’t make much sense, but by using new Report tool tip pagesFunctionality we can have much more helpful and user-friendly tooltip like below:

 Hope this post helps someone out there